North-West-Wind/turing-machine/frontend/turing-machine-web/src/logic/README.md

 TuringMachineSimulator.Initialise();
 ```

-If you are still unsure about the simulations, you can refer to ``/test/simulator.test.ts`` to look at the test cases.
+If you are still unsure about the simulations, you may refer to ``/test/simulator.test.ts`` to look at the test cases.

 ### Tape Content Format Specification